tamasmocsanyi/project1/README.md

 ## Getting Started

 1. **API Key:**
-   Obtain your API key from [Football API](https://www.api-sports.io/) to access the data.
+   Get your API key from [Football API](https://www.api-sports.io/) to access the data.

 2. **Project Details:**
    - The primary goal is to get information odds data for the Premier League fixtures on December 30 using the "https://v3.football.api-sports.io/odds" endpoint.